francescodessi/svelte-enhanced-notifications/README.md

 * **`variants`**: it allows you to add additional custom variants or override the configuration of existing ones.
 This is an object where the properties represent the new variants.

 <p align="right">(<a href="#usage">see the usage examples</a>)</p>

+### Utility function pushNotification
+In certain situations, it could be useful to have a function that displays notifications independently of the NotificationService component `push` method.
+For this purpose, you can import and use the `pushNotification` function.
+This function takes two input parameters: the new notification to display and the container to place the new notification in.
+It returns the updated notification container as output.

+<p align="right">(<a href="#how-to-use-an-arbitrary-array-as-a-notification-container-and-share-it-among-multiple-notificationservice-component">see the usage examples</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage